How to Learn Fast

 Exercise increases blood flow and the release of growth factors in the brain.
 Sleep and non-sleep deep rest (meditation, yoga nidra) enables the brain to make long-lasting connections through a process called neuroplasticity.
 Nutrition based on unprocessed foods low in sugar accelerates your bodies regeneration.

 It is needless to say, that good sleep, exercise and nutrition are important.
 But so is the timing.
 As our bodies are exposed to the circadian rhythm of the environment, the peak mental capacity also shifts.
 It is also very individual and can be self-analysed.
-A few templates and instructions are in the book When by Daniel Pink.
+A few templates and instructions are in the book.